plain5/EKS-Terragrunt/README.md

 ansible-playbook build-push-to-ecr.yml
 ```

-After these steps, navigate to your AWS ECR repository and copy just pushed Image URI.
+After these steps, navigate to your AWS ECR repository and copy URI of just pushed image.
 Then move to `~/ansible/Node_App_Chart/values.yaml` and change the `container.image` value by just copied.
 This only needs to be done once.
 Afterward, another Ansible role will be responsible for this.

 # 🚀 Deploy your application 🚀
 * Perform the following steps :